Andrew Shinnie

-Andrew Murray Shinnie (born 17 July 1989) is a Scottish professional footballer who plays as an attacking midfielder for club Livingston.
+Andrew Murray Shinnie (born 17 July 1989) is a Scottish professional footballer who plays for club Stenhousemuir.

 Shinnie started his professional career at Scottish Premier League side Rangers in 2006, but only made two league appearances in a five-year spell at the club.
 During his time at Rangers, he had two loan spells at Dundee: one during the 2008–09 season, and one in 2010, making 32 league appearances for the club.
 He joined Inverness Caledonian Thistle in July 2011, and made 57 league appearances in a two-year spell at the club, featuring in the 2012–13 PFA SPL Team of the Year, before joining Birmingham City in July 2013.
 He spent time on loan at Rotherham United in 2015–16, and then played on loan for Hibernian in 2016–17.
 After a loan spell during the 2017–18 season, Shinnie signed for Luton Town in June 2018.

 Shinnie played at under-19 level for Scotland on four occasions in 2007, before making three appearances for the under-21 side in 2009 and 2010.
 He made his full international debut for Scotland in November 2012, in a 2–1 win over Luxembourg.